sequekento108/KodPetFlipper/README.md

 - System: Encryption of the savedata to avoid easy cheats
 - Statictics: Intelligence, strength, agility, critic, defend, life
 - System: Level
+- Name: Gets the name of the system

 # Target system